ganeshshinde7111/Oracle-Cloud-Infrastructure-OCI-/OCI-Server-Patching.md

-# **detailed, clean, technical breakdown of server structure and its key components** (including kernel, init system, libraries, hardware interaction) for your **deep OCI patching and system engineering understanding**:
+# **Detailed, clean, technical breakdown of server structure and its key components** (including kernel, init system, libraries, hardware interaction) for your **deep OCI patching and system engineering understanding**:

 ---